How to Set Up Raspberry Pi Lighttpd

 sudo nano /var/www/html/index.html

-Installing Lighttpd PHP
+Installing PHP for Lighttpd

 We will also be installing several additional PHP modules that will help you run most PHP scripts without the need to have to install more packages.